 The West also developed management scenarios to explore different levels of emphasis on a suite of actions for implementation, focusing on the national goals.
-Each scenario emphasizes a subset of the regional objectives and actions while assuming no significant increase or decrease in budgets.
+Each scenario emphasizes a subset of the regional objectives and actions.
 While each scenario emphasizes actions to focus on one of the goals, efforts toward the other goals are assumed to continue.

 - Scenario One Emphasize landscape resiliency.
-This scenario places greater emphasis on restoring the landscape with fuels treatments through prescribed fire, wildland fire, and mechanical treatments including active forest management with harvest of commercial products in those landscapes where they are appropriate, and using suppression where appropriate, to enhance landscape resiliency. - Scenario Two Emphasize fuels treatments to create fire-adapted communities.
-This scenario places greater emphasis on fuels treatments, including active forest management, within the WUI and areas identified in CWPPs and similar plans. - Scenario Three Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
+This scenario places greater emphasis on restoring the landscape with fuels treatments through prescribed fire, wildland fire, and mechanical treatments, including active forest management with harvest of commercial products in those landscapes where appropriate and using suppression where appropriate, to enhance landscape resiliency. - Scenario Two Emphasize fuels treatments to create fire-adapted communities.
+This scenario places greater emphasis on fuels treatments, including active forest management, within the wildland-urban interface and areas identified in CWPPs and similar plans. - Scenario Three Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
 This scenario places greater emphasis on assisting private citizens, landowners, and land managers to increase collaborative efforts and take action to protect their values at risk. - Scenario Four Emphasize effectiveness in wildfire response.
 This scenario places greater emphasis on increasing the effectiveness and efficiency of firefighting organizations across all jurisdictions.

 The West assumes that emphasis on specific objectives and actions within a scenario will result in synergies from the alignment of energy by those involved in implementation of the emphasized objectives.
-This synergy would lead to implementation levels that exceed the current level even in the absence of additional funding or reduction in implementation of other objectives.
+This synergy would lead to implementation levels that exceed the current level.